 When completing your New Jersey tax return, you will list any Income Tax payments that have already been credited to your account for the year.
 This includes:

-New Jersey Income Tax withholdings, as shown on your W-2s or 1099s; and
+• New Jersey Income Tax withholdings, as shown on your W-2s or 1099s; and

-Any estimated tax payments made for 2021; and
+• Any estimated tax payments made for 2023; and

-Any credit from your 2020 tax return, if applicable; and
+• Any credit from your 2022 tax return, if applicable; and

-The amount paid with your application for an extension.
+• The amount paid with your application for an extension.

 Total New Jersey Income Tax Withheld

-Enter any New Jersey Income Tax that was withheld from your wages, pension, or other payments, on the ""Total New Jersey Income Tax Withheld" line of your tax return.
+Enter any New Jersey Income Tax that was withheld from your wages, pension, or other payments, on the "Total New Jersey Income Tax Withheld" line of your tax return.
 These amounts will be shown on the W-2, W-2G, and/or 1099 statements you received.
-The "State" box on the W-2 or other statement must indicate that the tax withheld was for New Jersey.
+The 'State' box on the W-2 or other statement must indicate that the tax withheld was for New Jersey.
 These statements must include your Social Security number.
 If your Social Security number is missing or incorrect, you must get a corrected statement from your employer or payer.

 The Garden State Film and Digital Media Jobs Act requires New Jersey Income Tax to be withheld on payments to independent contractors and loan-out companies for services performed in New Jersey.
 The production company will submit the amount of withholdings to the Division to reconcile the New Jersey Income Tax withholdings that are attributable to the individual employees.
 Individual employees will include this amount with their New Jersey withholdings.